ashleymedin/summa_test_cases/README.md

     - "Version": "non-actors"

 ### Using `summa_test_cases.py`
-Once you have set up the `test_settings.json` file.
-You then have to configure your setup with the `summa_test_cases.py` file.
+Once you have set up the `test_settings.json` file, you then have to configure your setup with the `summa_test_cases.py` file.
 You run it with the following `python3 summa_test_cases.py [options]`.
 Below are a list of options:
 - init
 - run
 - reset